Usage & Examples

 or you can use a paramter to allow it to be set by an actor blueprint any time the bounds scale is changed or set to a fixed value in different material instances:

-In this example, we are using a parameter which is expected to be the inverse of the bounds scale, so if the bounds scale is set to
+In this example, we are using a parameter which is expected to be the inverse of the bounds scale, so if the bounds scale is set to 2.0 this parameter should be

-.
+set to 0.5.
 This avoids the possibility of dividing by zero by mistake, but it would also work to use the bounds scale directly and replace the multiply node with

 a divide.